Email is not over

 The key learning

 A huge pain is being felt by so many people for decades and despite its faults, the tool has the lowest churn any SaaS company would dream of, especially during such a long time.
 It simply means that the advantages of email are so strong that they are very much worth suffering from its drawbacks.
 Why are the email strengths that much valuable in the eyes of its users?
 Let’s rewind a little bit and review the pros in favor of the digital dinosaur.
 Email is for all, email is open, email is asynchronous, email is basic simple, email is the digital ID, email is the tool to communicate formally, email enables whole industries to make billion dollars of revenue, some of them almost exclusively rely on it.
 The common points to all of this?
 Email is either the only one tool to deliver these competitive advantages, or is light years better at them than any other app out there.

 So where are we heading to?

-For now, a few interesting attempts at improving the old man (here, here, here, here or again there) provide hints of the only changes that we can expect to feel anytime soon.
+For now, a few interesting attempts at improving the old man (Spike, Hiri, Front, Superhuman or again Spark) provide hints of the only changes that we can expect to feel anytime soon.
 And I am no prophet, but as long as no solution will decently compete with all of the email’s advantages as well, there is no point trying to fix areas where it struggles to make us happy.
 At least for those who want a tiny chance to threaten the dinosaur’s dominance…